DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/plugin-usage/commands/group-commands.md

 # Group Commands

-This page describes the usage of DKPerms user commands.
-The grouü command always starts with `/perms group <group>`, while `<group>` is the name of the group.
+This page describes the usage of DKPerms group commands.
+The group command always starts with `/perms group <group>`, while `<group>` is the name of the group.

 Important things to remember:
 * Required arguments are declared with ```<example>```